Preparing for coronavirus: How SC school districts decide to close school

 "We want (parents) to know that this isn't like a snowstorm or a rainstorm or flood or that sort of thing, where we make the decision to close at a local level," spokesman Travis Washington said.
 "That recommendation is going to come from the state."

-But in Kershaw County, where there have been five identified cases of coronavirus in Camden, spokeswoman Mary Anne Byrd said Monday morning that the decision to close schools would primarily be made locally.
+But in Kershaw County, where there have been seven identified cases of coronavirus in Camden, spokeswoman Mary Anne Byrd said Monday morning that the decision to close schools would primarily be made locally.

 However, the school district still remains in close contact with local and state health officials, Byrd said.